tytydraco/yessleep/out/Bystander.md

 I did not say it, but I agreed with my brother.
 Even as an obedient kid; I would refuse to be present around Gertrude or her family despite being screamed at for being "disrespectful" thousands of times.
 There just something deeply *wrong* with them.

-But shamefully, I had adopted my parent's naïve mindset of being a bystander, stupidly I believing that I was exempt from their cruelty due to not being a direct victim.
+But shamefully, I had adopted my parent's naïve mindset, stupidly I believing that I was exempt from their cruelty due to not being a direct victim.
+Of being a bystander.

-I was not only wrong, but I had paid heavily for it too.
+I had paid heavily for my mistake.

 When my ninth birthday rolled around, one of the happiest days in my young life.
 Not just because I was surrounded by cake, pizza, family and friends.
 But because it was my first day with her.